Kanshar/aws-exercise/README.md

 will spin up a new fully-configured instance and the web page will continue to be served from the same address.

+_FUTURE ENHANCEMENT_ - *Could use a `build-ami` module which returns the AMI ID.
+With this structure, only one `terraform apply` command will be enough for configuration and deployment together.*

 ### Security considerations
 1. HTTP access is enabled on port 80 to the ELB, from any IP.
 2. HTTP access to the web server is possible only through the ELB.